MattDunks94/my-second-project/README.md

 # Day Planner

-Day Planner is an application that demonstrates basic use of Javascript.
+<a href="https://mattdunks94.github.io/my-second-project/">Day Planner</a> is an application that demonstrates basic use of Javascript.
 The app is targeted for people who like to plan and organise their day ahead.
 The app is a fully responsive site on most devices and allows users to add, edit times and remove activites/events from their day planner.

 <img src="/assets/images/readme-images/responsive-design.png">